BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/the_hill_tribes.md

 - General Hunter
 - Hatred (Rohan)

-**ACTIVE/PASSIVE RULES**
+- **The Usurper King** `ACTIVE`

-- **The Usurper King** `ACTIVE` - If Engaged in Combat with an enemy Hero, Wulf may re-roll a single D6 during the Duel roll.
+If Engaged in Combat with an enemy Hero, Wulf may re-roll a single D6 during the Duel roll.
 Additionally, Wulf must re-roll To Wound rolls of a natural 1 when making Strikes against an enemy hero.

 </div>